Road signs in Mexico

+Restrictive signs with the México typeface.

+Tourist signs arranged in a set.

 Road signs in Mexico are regulated by Secretaría de Infraestructura, Comunicaciones y Transportess Directorate-General for Roads (Dirección General de Carreteras), and uniformized under a NOM standard and the Manual de Señalización y Dispositivos para el Control del Tránsito en Calles y Carreteras, which serves as a similar role to the MUTCD developed by the Federal Highway Administration in the United States.
-The signs share many similarities with those used in the United States, Canada.
+The signs share many similarities with those used in the United States, Canada, and Australia.
 Like Canada but unlike the United States, Mexico has a heavier reliance on symbols than text legends.

 Prior to the introduction of the 2023 Manual of Signage and Traffic Control Devices, signage designs were spread across several standards and technical manuals, such as the Manual de Señalamiento Turístico y de Servicios and the Manual de Calles; in addition, several states had their own, slightly diverging local standards for signs.

 Signs compliant with the 2023 manual use a bespoke typeface, simply called México, which is a slightly updated version of the 2016 Mexico City "Calles" typeface by Sergio Núñez.
 Previous standards used characters based on Highway Gothic and Univers.

 This country drives to the right.